vipulkj/login/README.md

-# login
+# login and registration form
-login and registration form
+login and registration form with email verification and forget password